insarlab/MintPy/docs/CONTRIBUTING.md

 ### General guidelines for pull requests (PRs) ###

 + **Open an issue first** describing what you want to do, except for bugs fix.
 If there is already an issue that matches your PR, leave a comment there instead to let us know what you plan to do.
+We may have easier ways to help you implement it faster.
 + Each pull request should consist of a **small** and logical collection of changes.
 + Larger changes should be broken down into smaller components and integrated separately.
 + Bug fixes should be submitted in separate PRs.
 + Describe what your PR changes and why this is a good thing.
 Be as specific as you can.
 The PR description is how we keep track of the changes made to the project over time.
 + Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`, IDE project files, etc).
 + Write descriptive commit messages.
-Chris Beams has written a [guide](https://chris.beams.io/posts/git-commit/) on how to write good commit messages.
+Chris Beams has a [guide](https://chris.beams.io/posts/git-commit/) on how to write good commit messages.
+Tute Costa has a great [tutorial](https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history) on how to rewrite a nice and clean history with git rebase/squash/amend.
 + Be willing to accept criticism and work on improving your code; we don't want to break other users' code, so care must be taken not to introduce bugs.
 + Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.